Executive Board Meeting

-We also hope the attacks on unions and the blame game for deficits will stop.
-This is a new day, a new era and the truth is out: Municipal workers are the workforce that is called on and counted on during disasters and day-to-day operations to do our best, get the job done and make this city run.
+This is a new day, a new era and a fresh start.
+The truth is out: Municipal workers are the workforce New Yorkers count on to protect and usher them through disasters and day-to-day life in our city.
+We always do our best, get the job done and make New York City run.

-The members of Local 1455 have placed their confidence in me and once again elected me president of this great union; for that, I thank you.
-I am grateful for each vote and will continue to work hard on your behalf.
+Each of you have placed your confidence and trust in me and I am very honored and grateful for that.
+As your president I can say with confidence the executive board and I will continue to work hard on your behalf.
 The board includes Vice President David Ramos, Treasurer Steven Caesar, Secretary Robert Spiro, executive board members Jasmine Garcia, David Misla and Anthony Jones.
-The members also elected David Misla, Anthony Jones, Robert Spiro and me DC 37 Delegates.
-We appreciate the members’ votes of confidence and are ready to serve in solidarity.

 Michael L. DeMarco